The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 The Mindset Shift That Separates AI Security From Everything Else

-Here’s the thing about AI security that nobody who comes from traditional penetration testing expects: the vulnerabilities don’t live in code.
+Here is the thing about AI security that nobody who comes from traditional penetration testing expects: the vulnerabilities do not live in code.
 They live in language.
-That’s a fundamental shift in how you think about what you’re attacking.
+That is a fundamental shift in how you think about what you are attacking.

-When I test a web application, I’m looking for deterministic bugs.
+When I test a web application, I am looking for deterministic bugs.
 Give the same input to a SQL injection vulnerability, you get the same result.
 The bug is in the code.
-It either exists or it doesn’t.
-You prove it by reproducing it.
+It either exists or it does not.
 Traditional security testing is built entirely on this model — reproducibility, determinism, binary existence.

 LLMs are probabilistic.
-The same input doesn’t always produce the same output.
+The same input does not always produce the same output.
 A prompt injection that works on Monday might fail on Tuesday because the model was updated, the context window was different, or the system prompt was changed.
-This doesn’t make AI vulnerabilities any less real — it means your testing methodology needs to account for it.
-I run every prompt injection payload a minimum of five times before I document it, and I screen-record my sessions so I have evidence that’s timestamped and reproducible even if the exact output varies.
+This does not make AI vulnerabilities any less real — it means your testing methodology needs to account for it.
+I run every prompt injection payload a minimum of five times before I document it, and I screen-record my sessions so I have timestamped evidence that is reproducible even if the exact output varies.

 The second shift is in what “success” looks like.
 In traditional pentesting, success is clear: you got a shell, you dumped the database, you escalated privileges.
 In AI security, the definition of a vulnerability is often more nuanced.
 Did the model reveal its system prompt?
-That’s a finding — but is it Critical, High, or Medium?
+That is a finding — but is it Critical, High, or Medium?
 That depends entirely on what the system prompt contained.
-Does the model say things the developer didn’t intend?
-Possibly a finding — but what’s the actual impact?
-The OWASP LLM Top 10 helps here, because it gives you a shared vocabulary with the client.
+The OWASP LLM Top 10 helps here because it gives you a shared vocabulary with the client.
 “LLM07 — System Prompt Leakage, High severity” lands in a report very differently than “the AI said something unexpected.”

-⚠️ The Authorisation Rule: Every AI system I test in this course uses one of three authorisation models: (1) my own API key — I own the account, I’m testing my own usage; (2) an official bug bounty programme scope that explicitly includes AI systems; or (3) written client authorisation for a formal engagement.
+⚠️ The Authorisation Rule: Every AI system I test uses one of three authorisation models: (1) my own API key — I own the account; (2) an official bug bounty programme scope that explicitly includes AI systems; or (3) written client authorisation for a formal engagement.
 There is no fourth option.
 Testing AI systems without authorisation is illegal.
-Testing AI systems of companies that haven’t opened their AI to bug bounty hunters is illegal.
-Be clear on which authorisation model applies before every exercise.
+Be clear on which model applies before every exercise.

 🧠 EXERCISE 2 — THINK LIKE A HACKER (15 MIN · NO TOOLS)